Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed

 Inspired by the RCPO \cite{tessler2018reward} algorithm, the primal-dual optimization problem can be transformed into an equivalent unconstrained problem with penalized reward function by substituting into $r(s_t, a_t)$ and $c(s_t, a_t)$ of Eq. \ref{eq:0}:

 In practice, we solve the unconstrained MDP problem with a simplified reward function as follows:

 where $\lambda$ is a hyper-parameter to carefully control the final live stream allocation ratio.
 From the perspective of constrained reinforcement learning, the term $\frac{\lambda}{B} y_{v}$ can be viewed as an implicit cost constraint.
-Note that we leave the further discussion of the rationality of the above reward function in the Appendix \ref{Appdenx: D}.
+Note that we leave the further discussion of the above reward function in the Appendix \ref{Appdenx: D}.